Ecwid/ecwid-api-docs/includes/_products.md

 ----- | ----- | -----------
-id | number | Internal gallery image ID alt | string |  Image description, displayed in the image tag's *alt* attribute url | string |  Image URL thumbnail | string  | Image thumbnail URL resized to fit 46x42px box width | number |  Image width height |  number |  Image height orderby |  number |  The sort weight of the image in the gallery images list.
+id | number | Internal gallery image ID alt | string |  Image description, displayed in the image tag's *alt* attribute url | string |  **Deprecated**.
+Original image URL.
+Equals `originalImageUrl` thumbnail | string  | **Deprecated**.
+Image thumbnail URL resized to fit 160x160px.
+Equals `smallThumbnailUrl` thumbnailUrl |  string | URL of the product thumbnail displayed on the product list pages.
+Thumbnails size is defined in the store settings.
+Default size of the biggest dimension is 400px. *The original uploaded product image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the product image resized to fit 1500x1500px. *The original uploaded product image is available in the `originalImageUrl` field.* smallThumbnailUrl | string  | URL of the product thumbnail resized to fit 160x160px. *The original uploaded product image is available in the `originalImageUrl` field.* hdThumbnailUrl | string  | Product HD thumbnail URL resized to fit 800x800px originalImageUrl |  string  | URL of the original not resized product image width | number |  Image width height |  number |  Image height orderby |  number |  The sort weight of the image in the gallery images list.
 The less the number, the closer the image to the beginning of the gallery